Currently a Masters Student at Washington State University, author has worked on multiple protection-coordination projects in his career.

 Protection Functions Required for MV Transformers

 The eight essential protection functions required for transformer protection are listed in the table below.
 The 50G/P and 51G/P functions are required on both the HV and LV sides.
-The LV side protection may utilize a low voltage power circuit breaker (LVPCB) instead of a relay fed from the secondary side CTs.
+The LV side protection may utilize a low voltage power circuit breaker (LVPCB) instead of a relay, that may be fed from secondary side CTs.

 Phase Instantaneous Overcurrent